Prove all things; hold fast that which is good. (1Th 5:21).

 - Focus on Demons: Overemphasis on demonic activity can lead to fear, distraction, or spiritual imbalance, detracting from Christ’s victory (Colossians 2:15).

-2. Authority in Spiritual Warfare #
+2. Authority in Spiritual Warfare in Deliverance Ministry #

 The entirety of this topic must be viewed through the lens of these facts: